Wickremesinghe chosen Sri Lanka PM in effort to quell crisis

 COLOMBO, Sri Lanka (AP) — Five-time former Sri Lankan Prime Minister Ranil Wickremesinghe was reappointed Thursday in an effort to bring stability to the island nation, engulfed in a political and economic crisis.

-Wickremesinghe took his oath before President Gotabaya Rajapaksa in a ceremony at the president’s residence.
+Wickremesinghe, a contentious choice by President Gotabaya Rajapaksa, took his oath in a ceremony at the president’s residence.
 Protesters have blocked the entrance to the president's office for more than a month.

 The president’s brother, Mahinda Rajakapsa, resigned as prime minister on Monday following violent attacks by supporters on peaceful anti-government protesters.
 His resignation automatically dissolved the Cabinet, leaving an administrative vacuum.